vellankis-space/execution-plane/OBSERVABILITY_IMPLEMENTATION.md

 ## Overview

-This document summarizes the comprehensive observability features implemented in the AI Agents Orchestration Platform.
+This document summarizes the comprehensive observability features implemented in the AI Agents Intelligentic AI.
 The observability system provides real-time monitoring, distributed tracing, cost tracking, and performance analytics.

 ---